 Basically put?
 It’s a free-for-all.

-All or mostly white Great Danes and Merlequin Great Danes (looks like harlequin but with merle patches, no black ones) are the result of unethical spot-spot pairings.
+All or mostly white Great Danes and Merlequin Great Danes (looks like harlequin but with merle patches, no black ones) are most often the result of unethical spot-spot pairings.

-Also known as Double Merle Great Danes, they are often deaf or blind and many have internal health problems (autoimmune disorders, seizures, allergies, etc.) and poor temperaments.
+Also known as Double Merle Great Danes, white Danes may be deaf or blind and many have internal health problems (autoimmune disorders, seizures, allergies, etc.) and poor temperaments.

 These dogs are 100% preventable through thoughtful breeding practices & genetic color testing.

-What’s so interesting about this one is that it’s a problem for both color pure and color enthusiast breeders!
+What’s so interesting about double merle Great Dane dogs is that it’s a problem for both color pure and color enthusiast breeders!

-Color Enthusiast breeders will end up with double-merle puppies because they weren’t aware it could happen (for example, if they pair a fawnequin with a lilac merle, which sounds cool but is a really, really bad idea), or because they didn’t color test and know that a solid-color dog in their program was a cryptic merle (a black Dane, for example, that recessively carries the merle gene), or they did it intentionally because they know they could get the super popular Merlequin puppies (which may also be deaf or blind).
+These breeders often end up with double-merle puppies because they weren’t aware it could happen (for example, if they pair a fawnequin with a lilac merle, which sounds cool but is a really, really bad idea), or because they didn’t color test and know that a solid-color dog in their program was a cryptic merle (a black Dane, for example, that recessively carries the merle gene), or they did it intentionally because they know they could get the super popular color puppies (which may also be deaf or blind).

 Double Merle puppies will nearly always have some kind of health issue, mild to extremely serious.